najeebaslan/flutter_utils_project/README.md

   Text('withTooltip').withTooltip(msg: 'Text'),

   //you can onTap for any widget
-  ❌ ElevatedButton(onPressed: (){/*  do anything */} ,child: Text('data')),
+  ❌ InkWell( onTap: (){/*  do anything */},  child: Text('onTap'),)
   ✅ Text('onTap').onTap((){/*  do anything */}),

-  //Padding Widget form Width All
+  //Padding piece from all directions
   ❌ Padding(padding: EdgeInsets.all(12),child: Text('paddingAll'),),
   ✅ Text('paddingAll').paddingAll(12),

-  //Padding Widget form Width Bottom Text('paddingBottom').paddingBottom(12),
+  //Padding piece from the bottom Text('paddingBottom').paddingBottom(12),

-  //Padding Widget form Width Left Text('paddingLeft').paddingLeft(12),
+  //Padding piece from the left Text('paddingLeft').paddingLeft(12),

-  //Padding Widget form Width Right Text('paddingRight').paddingRight(12),
+  //Padding piece from the right Text('paddingRight').paddingRight(12),

-  //Padding Widget form Width Only Text('paddingOnly').paddingOnly(bottom: 30,top: 50,left: 0,right: 12),
+  //Padding Widget form custom directions Text('paddingOnly').paddingOnly(bottom: 30,top: 50,left: 0,right: 12),

-  //you can expand for widget
-  Row(children:[ TextField().expand()]),
  //you can expand for any widget
 ❌ Row(children: [Expanded(child: TextField())],),
 ✅ Row(children: [TextField()],).expand(),